-Natrah has been teaching a range of English courses from proficiency English to various undergraduate Academic English and Academic Research modules in public and private universities in Malaysia as well as abroad.
-She was previously attached to International Islamic University Malaysia (IIUM), SEGI University and King AbdulAziz University (KAU) in the Kingdom of Saudi Arabia.
-Natrah has a Master Degree of English as a Second Language from University of Malaya, and she is currently pursuing her PhD in English Language Studies at School of Language Studies and Linguistics (SOLLS), National University Malaysia.
+Natrah has taught a range of courses from foundation to undergraduate modules in public and private universities in Malaysia and abroad.
+She was previously affiliated with King AbdulAziz University (KAU) in the Kingdom of Saudi Arabia, International Islamic University Malaysia (IIUM), and SEGI University Malaysia.
+Natrah holds a Master's Degree from the University of Malaya and is pursuing a Doctorate Degree at the School of Language Studies and Linguistics (SOLLS), National University Malaysia.

-Natrah's research interests are broadly centred on the use of language as a form of social practice.
-She is particularly interested in applying Critical Discourse Analysis (CDA) approach to investigate the way systemic power, dominance and inequality are enacted, reproduced, and resisted through the use of language.
+Natrah's research interests are broadly focused on the use of language beyond context, including the research on how ideas, concepts, and people are represented through language.
+She is particularly interested in applying the Critical Discourse Studies (CDS) approach to explore and investigate the ways in which systemic power, dominance, and inequality are enacted, reproduced, and resisted through language.

 Natrah, N. and Hamid, B.A.
 (2019) Representation of Sex Workers in Malaysian Media: Critical Discourse Analysis.
 In: Proceeding of International Conference on Humanities (ICH 2019)